Commonwealth: Liberia

 Between 1838 and 1847, Liberia was officially known as the "Commonwealth of Liberia".
 It changed its name to the "Republic of Liberia" when it declared independence (and adopted a new constitution) in 1847.

+Lunda Empire

+The Lunda Empire in southeastern DR Congo has frequently been referred to as a commonwealth because it was not ruled from one centre and involved numerous independent though connected states.

 Current use

 Australia

 "Commonwealth" was first proposed as a term for a federation of the six Australian crown colonies at the 1891 constitutional convention in Sydney.
 Its adoption was initially controversial, as it was associated by some with the republicanism of Oliver Cromwell (see above), but it was retained in all subsequent drafts of the constitution.
 The term was finally incorporated into law in the Commonwealth of Australia Constitution Act 1900, which established the federation.
 Australia operates under a federal system, in which power is divided between the federal (national) government and the state governments (the successors of the six colonies).
 So, in an Australian context, the term "Commonwealth" (capitalised), which is often abbreviated to Cth, refers to the federal government, and "Commonwealth of Australia" is the official name of the country.